 Persuasion is the art of communicating in a way that helps others understand and support your ideas and actions.
 Learning the art of persuasion can become a powerful skill for leadership, influence, and motivation.

 Dr. Robert Cialdini, a renowned professor at Arizona State University, has been the most recognized authority on the art persuasion.
 His six principles of persuasion have been successfully applied to just about every domain of life.
 The flexibility and applicability of this model make it very adaptable to just about any situation where you want to increase your level of influence.

-To master the skill of persuasion you must first understand the 6 science-based principles and then work each day to apply them.
+In order to master the skill of persuasion, you must first understand the 6 science-based principles, and then work each day to apply them.
 The six principles include Reciprocity, Commitment/Consistency, Social Proof, Liking, Authority, and Scarcity.
-Here’s a brief overview on each and a few ways that you can apply the principles.
+Here’s a brief overview of each and a few ways that you can apply the principles.

 RECIPROCITY.
 People are driven to give after being given to or help after being helped.
 Give before you ask.